Jennifer English: Career

 English began her career in theatre in 2015, with roles in productions of Abyss at Arcola Theatre and Future Conditional at The Old Vic.
 English's first video game voice acting role was in Divinity: Original Sin II (2017), a role-playing game developed by Larian Studios, where she played about seventy different characters.
 She voiced Latenna the Albinauric in Elden Ring (2022).

 English reunited with Larian Studios when she joined the cast of Baldur's Gate 3 (2023).
 She portrayed the half-elf cleric Shadowheart, providing both voice acting and motion capture performances for the character.
 The character is considered a fan favorite among the game's audience and by English herself, who enjoyed the authenticity and complexity of the relationship players can have when becoming friends with or romancing Shadowheart.
 English also enjoyed that Larian listened to feedback from fans and English herself in developing the character.
-In 2024, she was selected as a BAFTA Breakthrough talent for her role in the game.
-When asked about reprising the role in a future instalment of the series, she said that should would consider it "only if it honors her in a way I think we would all be proud of."
+In 2024, she was selected as one of the twenty BAFTA Breakthrough UK participants for her role in the game.
+When asked about reprising the role in a future instalment of the series, she said that she would consider it "only if it honors her in a way I think we would all be proud of."

-She voiced Maelle in the 2025 videogame Clair Obscur: Expedition 33.
+She voiced Maelle in the 2025 video game Clair Obscur: Expedition 33.
 She participated in blind auditions for the role before being cast.
 The game's development team added a "story mode" difficulty setting with less challenging combat after English told them that she wanted to play the game, but could not complete it unless there was an easy mode.
 Her performance received acclaim from critics, and Tessa Kaur of TheGamer called her character "the emotional core" of the game.
-She was nominated for the "Best Performance" award at The Game Awards 2025 for her role in Expedition 33.
+She won the "Best Performance" award at The Game Awards 2025 for her role in Expedition 33.

 English hosted the Future Games Show Spring showcase in 2025.
-She will play the lead role, Gwendolyn, in the upcoming video game Tides of Annihilation.
+In February 2025, she was announced to be playing the lead role, Gwendolyn, in the upcoming video game Tides of Annihilation.
+However in June 2026, she stepped down from the role for personal health reasons, while remaining attached to the project in an advisory role and personally recommending actress Angela Sant'Albano to the developers as a replacement.

+In November 2025, English announced that she will play the role of Empress Alora in the upcoming video game Soulframe, and her voice can already be heard in the game's playable pre-alpha version.

 Personal life

 English is a lesbian.
 She feels the gaming industry has made great progress in LGBTQ+ representation, and specifically loves the representation Larian Studios has included in Baldur's Gate 3, but states that the gaming industry could always use more.
 English further explained that she used the game to explore her own identity.
-She is in a relationship with Aliona Baranova, motion capture performance director for Baldur's Gate 3.
-Baranova appeared alongside English as a voice actor in Expedition 33.
-The couple has a joint Twitch account called JenandAliona.
+She was in a relationship with Aliona Baranova, one of the motion capture performance directors for Baldur's Gate 3, until March 2026.
+The pair had a joint Twitch account called JenandAliona.

+In 2021, English was diagnosed with ADHD.